Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Channel-Universal Coding for Secure Multiplex Coding with Common Messages

+In this step, we focus only on a convex decomposition different from (\ref{sc1-12-1-b}).
+For a given type $Q_{V}$ of length $n$ on a set $\mathcal{V}$, we focus on the set

-In our code $\Phi_{a,n}$, the random variable $V^n$ takes values in the subset $T_n(Q_V)$, which is defined as the set of elements of ${\cal V}^n$ whose type is $Q_V$.
-Hence, it is sufficient to treat the channel whose input system is the subset $T_n(Q_V)$ of ${\cal V}^n$.
-Then, we have the following convex combination:
+In our code $\varphi_{a,n}$, the random variable $V^n$ takes values in the subset $T_n(Q_V)$.
+Hence, if we focus on the set $\mathcal{V}^n$ as inputs, it is sufficient to treat the channel whose input alphabet is the subset $T_n(Q_V)$ of ${\cal V}^n$.
+Then, due to (\ref{12-20-6}), we have another type of convex combination: